17arhaan/CSE_Labs/V Sem/Computer Vision Lab/viva/viva.md

-# Computer Vision Lab Summary

-## Lab 5: Implementation of Feature Extraction Methods
+# Lab 5: Implementation of Feature Extraction Methods

 ### 1. **Overview of Feature Extraction**
    - **Purpose:** Extract essential information from images that is more informative and non-redundant, to facilitate subsequent learning and generalization steps.